 How to Fight Fluid Retention in the Legs

-Fluid retention in the legs affects women more than men, and while it’s more common during the summer months it can also be associated with some classic circulatory problems.
+Fluid retention in the legs affects women more than men.
+It’s more common during the summer months and it might also be associated with some classic circulatory problems.

-Tissues can become inflamed due to the presence of toxins, causing fluid to be retained and slowing the flow of blood through the veins.
-This causes the legs to swell, which is usually accompanied by pain.
+Tissue can become inflamed due to the presence of toxins, causing fluid to be retained and slowing the flow of blood through the veins.
+This causes the legs to swell, which is often accompanied by pain.

 What can you do?
-First of all, don’t worry.
-In today’s article we’ll discuss some solutions to bring you relief from this unpleasant condition.
+First of all, stay calm.
+In today’s article we’ll discuss some solutions that may bring you relief from this unpleasant condition.

 Find out what causes fluid retention in the legs

 Not all of us are created equal.
-We have different lifestyle habits and physical characteristics.
+We not only have different lifestyle habits, but also different physical characteristics.

 That’s why it’s important to first know what causes this annoying condition:

-- If you sit for a long period of time on a plane or train, you will retain fluid in your legs
+- If you sit for a long period of time on a plane or train, you may retain fluid in your legs

 - Check your medications.
 There are many drugs on the market that have fluid retention as a side effect